 Further questions can be directed to the Office of Admissions:

 Upon your acceptance, you should have received an e-mail from Admissions with your Student ID and Student Username.
 Using that information, you will need to set-up your Southern Profile at the link below.
+In addition, make sure you review your acceptance letter (if you haven’t already) for important information about your admission.

 Click here to set-up your SBTS Profile